rust-lang/nomicon/src/drop-flags.md

 }
 ```

-The drop flags are tracked on the stack and no longer stashed in types that
+The drop flags are tracked on the stack.
-implement drop.
+In old Rust versions, drop flags were stashed in a hidden field of types that implement `Drop`.